shamblett/sporran/README.md

 Sporran is a PouchDB alike implementation for Dart.

-It uses the Wilt CouchDB client and the Lawndart local storage client to allow clients to switch seamlessly between online and offline browser modes.
+It uses the Wilt CouchDB client and the Lawndart local storage client to allow users to switch seamlessly between online and offline browser modes and carry on using their database.

+When the browser is online Sporran acts just like Wilt, i.e is a CouchDB client, if the browser goes offline Sporran switches to using local storage, when the browser comes back online the local database is synced with CouchDB, all transparent to the user.

+                        <--- Under Construction -->

 ## Contact

-Please use github to raise issues, any other queries you can direct to me at <steve.hamblett@linux.com>
+Queries you can direct to me at <steve.hamblett@linux.com>